casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 export default Connect;
 ```

-Notice that `Connect` accepts props, and forwards them to the `connectToSigner` function described below.
+Notice that `Connect` accepts props, and forwards them to the `connectToWallet` function described below.
 This function is called when the button is clicked, and allows it to set the public key within *src/App.jsx* using `props.setPublicKey()`.

-Write the `connectToSigner` function under the `Connect` function component:
+Write the `connectToWallet` function under the `Connect` function component:

 ```javascript
 function connectToWallet(props) {